Key Takeaway

 Timing and Best Practices

-Since GLP-1 agonists are injected weekly and statins are oral daily medications, there is no scheduling conflict.
-These tips help optimize the combination:
+Since GLP-1 agonists are injected weekly and statins are oral daily medications, there's no scheduling conflict.
+These tips help improve the combination:

 - Keep your GLP-1 injection on its regular weekly schedule.
 No adjustment is needed based on statin timing.